KEMPER Gunmetal - The Material

 As a result, gunmetal is on the list of the UBA and the 4 MS list and is free for use in drinking water installation.
 Through countless attestations in the form of 3.1 certificates, the gunmetal used by KEMPER since 2001 has proved that the mechanical characteristic values are significantly higher than the minimum values of the DIN EN 1982 standard.
 The reasons for the positive results of KEMPER gunmetal are the corrosion resistance of the material, which is well known on the market, and the components made from this.

 You can download the latest version of the UBA positive list and the 4 MS list from the website of the German Environment Agency: http://www.umweltbundesamt.de/themen/wasser/trinkwasser/trinkwasser-verteilen/anerkennung-harmonisierung-ms-initiative

 Corrosion behaviour of gunmetal

-Since gunmetal, due to its low copper content, consists solely of alpha-microstructures and contains merely 5% zinc, this material cannot dezincify in standard applications, and neither surface nor plug dezincification occur.
+As gunmetal consists only of alpha structures due to its high copper content and contains only 5% zinc, this material cannot dezincify in the usual applications, and neither surface nor plug dezincification occurs.

-Due to the special material microstructure, stress corrosion cracking is also not experienced with gunmetal.
+On account of the special material structure, stress crack corrosion is also unknown in gunmetal.